Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-random-management-english.rst

 Built-in Random Distributions
 =============================

-Although any probabilistic distribution (i.e. probability density) can be defined and added to the framework, Sim-Diasca provides some built-in distributions, listed below, that are among the most common.
+Although any probabilistic distribution (i.e. probability density) may be defined and added to the framework, Sim-Diasca provides some built-in distributions, listed below, that are among the most common, notably in the domain of reliability studies.

+In technical terms, they are defined in Myriad's `random_utils <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/src/utils/random_utils.erl>`_, and used to be gathered in the ``RandomManager``; nowadays using one's PDF is considerably simpler, as any actor can directly define any number of random laws and simply draw samples from them.
+Alternatively, a model may derive from the ``StochasticActor`` class in order to more conveniently define and access to its random laws.

-They are proposed by the ``RandomManager``, a specific technical component helping to manage stochastic variables in the context of a distributed simulation, notably so that causality and reproducibility are preserved.
+.. a specific technical component helping to manage stochastic variables in the context of a distributed simulation, notably so that causality and reproducibility are preserved.

 Uniform Law